medcomdk/dk-medcom-terminology/docs/index.md

 ## 1 Standard Documentation
-The standard documentation below provides the necessary content to understand the needs for modernization, the role of the Terminology standard, what to implement and how to get a MedCom certificate.
+The standard documentation below provides the necessary content to understand the needs for modernization, the role of the Terminology standard, what to implement and how to get a MedCom Certificate.
 The standard documentation for Terminology standard includes:
   * Technical Specifications in terms of the relevant IGs and clinical introduction to the content of the IG.
 <p>&nbsp;</p>

-### 1.2 Implementation Guide
+### 1.1 Implementation Guide
 The technical specifications for the Terminology standard are defined in IGs.

   * [Terminology IG](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/)